polylogyx/platform-docs/09_Carves/carves.md

     ``` select carve(path) from file where directory like '/dir_path/%/Downloads/' and mode='0755' and type == 'regular';```

-    In the syntax, */dir_path/%/Downloads/* represents the directory path, mode reprsents the file permissions on UNIX and type indicates the file type.
-You can use other file properties, as needed, to fetch the needed files.
+    In the syntax, */dir_path/%/Downloads/* represents the directory path, mode represents the file permissions on UNIX and type indicates the file type.
+You can use other file properties, as needed, to fetch the files.

-3.
+3. Navigate to the SOC Operations | Carves to open the Carves page.
+4. Review the acquired files.
+Click a file name to download the file.

 Configuration to enable this functionality is included in the osquery.flags file.
 The following parameters are added to the file.
 --disable_carver=false